monero-ecosystem/promo-video/stealth_addresses.md

 ## 2) - Technology recap

 Let's take a step back, and recap some concepts from the previous video.
-We learned that Monero uses a blockchain to record transactions.
+We learned that Monero uses a distributed peer-to-peer consensus network to record transaction outputs in a blockchain.
-If Alice owns Monero, it means that she has exclusive control over some outputs, which was previously recorded on the blockchain.
+If Alice owns Monero, it means that she has exclusive control over some these outputs.
 When Alice sends Monero to Bob, Alice is announcing to the network that she wishes to transfer the value of some of her outputs to a brand new output for Bob, which only he can control.
 In other words, a transaction is the transformation of old outputs belonging to one wallet into new outputs belonging to another.
-Now let's take this a step further, to see how stealth addresses enhances a user’s privacy.
+Now let's take this a step further, to see how stealth addresses enhance a user’s privacy.

 ## 3) - The Term - Stealth Addresses

-In every transaction, a stealth address, also known as a one-time public key, is automatically generated and it is where outputs are sent to and recorded on the blockchain.
+In every transaction, a stealth address, also known as a one-time public key, is automatically generated and recorded as part of the transaction to indicate who can spend an output in a later transaction.
-An outside observer cannot tell if any transaction is associated to a specific wallet address nor link two addresses together by just looking at the blockchain.
+An outside observer cannot tell if funds are moving from Alice to Bob nor link wallet addressees together by just looking at the blockchain.
 Therefore, when Alice sends Monero to Bob, the output Bob receives will not be publicly associated with Bob’s wallet address.
 However, if Alice ever needs to prove that she in fact sent Monero to Bob, her wallet has the ability to verify that payment was sent.
 Bob can rest assured that no one else can see when or if any Monero was sent to him.